 In the early days of UBI, not only was the cost of the OBD device and its shipping expensive, but so were the data transmission and storage costs.
 Carriers were trying to incentivize consumers to adopt UBI programs by limiting the monitoring period and sometimes even including a small participation discount of usually no more than 10% to 15%.

 With the developments in connected vehicle technology, the initial UBI monitoring period could even be eliminated completely and the insurer able to immediately apply the driving behavior discount or surcharge during the initial quote.

-It would essentially remove the uncertainty around what the discount might be since the policyholder wouldn’t have to commit to a 3-to-6-month monitoring period.
+Beyond driving behavior, insurers may look to leverage additional OEM data to increase pricing sophistication relating to the specific vehicle being insured.
 ADAS features like hand-free driving, adaptive cruise control, automatic emergency braking, blind spot warning, and lane departure alerts may reduce the frequency of accidents but could also drive up severity given the associated increased vehicle repair costs.
-We may even find that some of these safety technologies have a greater impact at reducing insurance losses than others, and that some manufacturers’ technologies are better than others, all of which should be reflected in the insurance premiums.

 After the detection of a crash, insurers can use the telematics data to help them begin the claims process, called first notice of loss within the industry (FNOL), and then settle them more quickly for UBI policyholders.
 When the insurer has data to support that a real collision has occurred, it reduces the potential for fraud and some of the other investigative steps that may otherwise have been required to verify that the claim was legitimate.